james-mahfouz/predicode/README.md

 - This project uses the [Vite Next Generation Frontend Tooling](https://vitejs.dev/).
 Vite is a fast and efficient build tool and web development platform that simplifies the creation of modern and scalable web applications.
 It offers fast module reloading, supports popular front-end frameworks, and optimizes the build process for performance.
 - For fast and scalable API development (backend), the website use [FastAPI framework](https://fastapi.tiangolo.com/).
 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
+- For Efficient ML experimentation environment with visualization capabilities. we used [JupyterLab: A Next-Generation Notebook Interface](https://jupyter.org/).
+JupyterLab is the latest web-based interactive development environment for notebooks, code, and data.
+Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
+A modular design invites extensions to expand and enrich functionality.
 - For persistent storage (database), the website uses the [Mongodb](https://www.mongodb.com/) package which allows the app to create a custom storage schema and save it to a local database.
 - The app uses the font ["Montserrat"](https://fonts.google.com/specimen/Montserrat) as its main font, and the design of the app adheres to the material design guidelines.